 This is a popular destination for tourists and locals alike.
 Come for some classic vacation experiences with fair food, twinkling lights, and colorful backdrops to find those perfect NYC Instagram spots.
-If you plan to visit Coney Island Boardwalk, check the event calendar before your visit.
+If you plan to visit Coney Island Boardwalk, check the event calendar beforehand.
 Public events like Nathan’s Hot Dog Eating Contest, The Coney Island Mermaid Parade, and other fun events are happening all year long!

 The High Line

 Strolling on New York City’s High Line is probably a Top 5 attraction for visitors to the Big Apple, along with seeing a Broadway play, visiting the 9-11 Memorial, and climbing the Empire State Building.
 But if you love nature and architecture, you must walk it.

 The 13-year-old High Line is an elevated walk created from an old circa 1930s freight line serving factories and businesses.
 It resulted from an architectural competition to save this part of NYC’s commercial history.
 The first leg opened in 2009 between Gansevoort Street and 20th Street.

 Pedestrians walk two stories above the streets of New York City and observe apartments, condos, shops, and bustling streets.
 It is an urban boardwalk and park owned by the City of New York.
 The Friends of the High Line maintains it.
 Music is pumped out at The Spur, one of the newest sections of the High Line.
 It overlooks the Hudson River.